FAXES/faxstore-extensions/sharex uploader/README.md

 If you don't know what ShareX is take a look - https://getsharex.com

----
+**Installation:**

-### Installing:
+- Download the `ShareX Uploader.js` file and place it into your FaxStore extensions folder.

-First off download the extension file and upload it to your FaxStore directory.
-Edit the file and configure to your liking.
+- In the `/files` directory in faxstore, create two folders called `i` and `u`

-Now, in the `/files` directory in faxstore, create two folders called `i` and `u`
+- Restart FaxStore.
+Once loaded a message will appear in the FaxStore console.

-Once you've done this reference the below image to see how to set up ShareX.
+**ShareX Configuration:**

 Destinations > Custom uploader settings... > New